AlreadyTakenJonas/bachelorThesisSummary/README.md

 install.package('devtools')
 devtools::install_github("AlreadyTakenJonas/RHotStuff")
 ```
-an the package is installed.
+and the package is installed.

 ## Available Functions